 The second major way in which senior leadership is different, is what I call consequence.

 - All of a sudden all eyes are on the senior leader.
 People watch everything a senior leaders does and does not do.
 The impact of what he or she says – what is criticized and rewarded – has a significant consequence that senior leaders often underestimate.
 I was talking to a senior leader recently, and he was curiously reviewing the user interface that a designer was creating.
-He simply asked a question about the rationale for one of the design features.
-A week later, the entire interface was redesigned based on the assumptions that the designer made about his question.
-The positional power and impact that senior leaders have is powerful.
+He simply asked a question about the rationale for one of the design changes.
+A week later, the entire interface was redesigned based on the assumptions that the designer made about the senior leader's question.
+The positional power and impact that senior leaders have is powerful...and often underestimated.

 The third major difference is what I call consideration – consideration for the future.
 We expect our senior leaders to think longer-term and to take a broader perspective.
 But, as they do that, their distance to the front line of the business has grown.
 They are typically further from the manufacturing line or from the people who touch their customers the most.